schklom/Mirror-workflows/readme.md

 How to parse each site is selected by the user in a visual GUI.
 Feedropolis can even handle content that is rendered by javascript.
 The only requirement is a direct URL.

+Feed items are created by links.
+If the selected item does not have a url (href-attribute) and a title (text), no feed item can be created.

 ## Installation ##

 Deployment with docker is recommended